paastech-cloud/docs/Architecture.md

 ###### CLI

 In order to log in from the CLI tool, the Client must have first created an account on the web frontend since the CLI tool does not allow for account creation.
 This is intentional, and it ensures that creating an account cannot be automated.
-Using a website can allow for more verifications, like [CAPTCHAs](https://en.wikipedia.org/wiki/CAPTCHA).
+Using a website can also allow for more verifications, like [CAPTCHAs](https://en.wikipedia.org/wiki/CAPTCHA).

 The login process begins with the user typing the `paastech login` command which would prompt them to enter their email address and password.
 The CLI tool then sends a request to the API to get a JWT token.
 This token is stored locally in the user's config directory and is used for all subsequent commands requiring to be authenticated.